robinst/pict-rs/docs/postgres-planning.md

 ### QueueRepo
 This is going to be the troublesome table.
 It represents jobs that will be processed.
 Jobs are pushed as Bytes, but at a higher level are actually JSON strings.
-The QueueRepo API could be updated to take `T: Serizlie` as input rather than bytes, and then we can store it as JSONB.
+The QueueRepo API could be updated to take `T: Serialize` as input rather than bytes, and then we can store it as JSONB.
 With the current API, the repo doesn't need to know the shape of a job, and maybe that is a benefit.
 We should take care in the future not to query on the contents of the job.